TsiouGR/mws-restaurant-stage-1/README.md

 This project is part of the Udacity Google front-end developer NanoDegree Scholarschip.
-The goal is to rebuild the given project an make it mobile friendly, add in a serviceworker for offline rendering and make it a11y ready.
+The goal is to rebuild the given project and make the provided site fully responsive, make the site accessible and cache the static site for offline use.

 # Installation